cogdog/tru-collector/README.md

 ![Menu Configuration](images/menu.jpg "menu options")

-Get rid of the default widgets on the site; make it your own
+Get rid of the default widgets on the site, make it your own!

 ![Widgets](images/widgets.jpg "suggested widget set up")